numpy/numpy/README.md

 Those are our preferred channels (open source is open by nature), but if you’d like to speak to us in private first, contact our community coordinators at numpy-team@googlegroups.com or on Slack (write numpy-team@googlegroups.com for an invite).

 We also have a biweekly community call, details of which are announced on the mailing list.
 You are very welcome to join.

-If you are new to contributing to open source, we highly recommend reading [this guide](https://opensource.guide/how-to-contribute/).
+If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to successfully get involved.